 Are you ready to sell your MacBook Air or your MacBook Pro?

 Once you have made the decision to sell your MacBook — you may have some questions that need to be answered.
 For example, a common question touches on getting started: Where can I sell my laptop?
-Of course, once you have the where part covered, that will likely lead into some follow up questions such as how to sell your laptop, and figuring out who buys used laptops.
+Of course, once you have the where part covered, that will likely lead to some follow-up questions such as how to sell your laptop, and figuring out who buys used laptops.
 Fortunately, that last question is easily covered — people are always looking for a used laptop in good condition because that allows them to upgrade their current laptop and also save some money in the process.

 Here in this post, we’ll be helping you figure out where to sell your laptop and how to sell your laptop.